wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 <img src="images/delayed_data_proxy.png" style="width: 600px;" alt="Data delay at proxy flowchart, mirrors text"/>

 There are several possible reasons for queues at the proxy.
-The [Monitoring Wavefront Proxies](monitoring_proxies.html) and the **Queuing Reasons** chart in the **Operations for Applications Service and Proxy Data** dashboard are especially helpful for identifying the cause for queuing, discussed next:
+The [Monitoring Wavefront Proxies](monitoring_proxies.html) and the **Queuing Reasons** chart in the **Tanzu Observability Service and Proxy Data** dashboard are especially helpful for identifying the cause for queuing, discussed next:

 * [Pushback from Backend](#proxy-queue-reasons-pushback-from-backend)
 * [Proxy Rate Limit](#proxy-queue-reasons-proxy-rate-limit)